 Not only that, but this is one of the greatest low-cost golf drives available.

 Furthermore, what we like about this driver is that it has a lot of forgiveness, which we don’t typically see in low-cost drivers.
 What’s more, you’ll be able to savor shots with less energy but greater strength.

 To discuss some of the other notable aspects of the King Par Tec Plus 460cc, you’ll be pleased to hear that it is constructed of two parallel titanium rods weighing only 3 grams, providing you with greater flexibility, stability, and better precision.

-Aside from that, you’ll find a plethora of adjustment options to help you improve your accuracy and performance dependent on your skill level and playing style.
-That is, it can be useful for everybody, from beginners to elderly.
+Aside from that, you’ll find a plethora of adjustment options to help you improve your accuracy and performance depending on your skill level and playing style.
+That is, it can be useful for everybody, from beginners to the elderly.

 Despite the fact that the King Par Tec Plus costs roughly $40, the adjustability possibilities are excellent.
 Furthermore, you receive a classy driver in terms of design that will only make you look elegant.
 And I’m not making this up.
 That’s how wonderful this one is!

 - Technology for jailbreaking.